Whole Foods Market: Public image and legal issues

-Whole Foods has faced lawsuits in California over the presence of carcinogens.
+Whole Foods has faced other lawsuits in California over the presence of carcinogens.
 In March 2008, following a study by the Organic Consumers Association, reports of high levels of 1,4-Dioxane found in body care products at Whole Foods prompted the Attorney General of California to file a lawsuit against the company for a violation of Proposition 65.
 Civil penalties of up to $2,500 a day were expected to be awarded.
 The action claimed that 365, along with brands sold by other cosmetic companies, did not include a label warning about the chemical; spokesperson Libba Letton stated that the company did "not believe that these products represent a health risk or are in excess of California's Proposition 65 Safe Harbor level for 1,4-Dioxane" while consumer activist David Steinman urged them "to stop treating the inclusion of cancer-causing chemicals in their products as 'business as usual.'"
-Proposition 65 was invoked again in 2013 when the state sued Whole Foods, and other retailers over the presence of lead in certain candies.
+Proposition 65 was invoked again in 2013 when the state again sued Whole Foods, and other retailers over the presence of lead in certain candies.